multivendorx/multivendorx.github.io/source/includes/v1/_vendors.md

 ## Update a Vendor ##

-Alter and save vendor's details by calling the WCMp vendors API and using the `PUT` method.
+Alter and save vendor's details by calling the MultiVendorX vendors API and using the `PUT` method.
 <div class="wcmp-api-endpoint">
   <div class="wcmp-endpoint-data">
     <i class="label label-get">PUT</i>